percona/grafana-dashboards/README.md

 How you name jobs is not important.
 However, "Prometheus" dashboard assumes the job name is `prometheus`.

-Also it is assumed that the exporters are run with this minimal set of options:
+Also it is assumed that the exporters are run at least with this minimal set of options:

  * node_exporter: `-collectors.enabled="diskstats,filesystem,loadavg,meminfo,netdev,stat,time,uname,vmstat"`
  * mysqld_exporter: `-collect.binlog_size=true -collect.info_schema.processlist=true`